najlaauni/UniversityLife/SECJ1013 - Programming Technique I/Assignment 3/README.md

 ## 📘 Task Description

 This assignment must be done in pairs which means a group consisting of 2 members.
 We got set 2 which needs to write a complete C++ program to calculate the total and average number of students' intake, enrolment, and output in public universities for 2015.
+Then, find the highest and lowest number of students' intake, enrolment, and output.
+Finally, find the range of the number of students' intake, enrolment, and output.
 From set 2, we have been required to : <br>
 - View and understand the provided output of the set that we got
 - Construct a complete C++ program that has the same output as a set that we got
 - Apply : <br>